joseigbv/n2f/README.md

 * Compatible Windows, Linux, Solaris, OSX or BSD (any Unix?).
 * Small size.
 * Simple, can be extended (E.g. encrypt)
-* Designed to be combined with other tools
+* Designed to be combined with other tools (E.g. rportfw)

 ## Getting Started